-No likely significant effect alone or in combination with other plans and proje ects Hydrological - - X X X changes, including: • water qual • flows • abstraction • nutrient levels tructure will be g no risk of direct C, SPA's & Ramsar sites - see discussio Air quality - - X X X changes See discussion in relation to the SAC, SI , No likely significant effect alone or in combination with other plans and proje ects.
+No likely significant effect alone or in cor mbination with other plans and pro jects Hydrological - - X Х X changes, including: • water qual • flows • abstraction • nutrient levels Existing infrastructure will be used, meaning no risk of direct impact The same conclusion holds as for the SAC, SPA's & Ramsar sites - see discussions above in Table 2.
+On the basis of Natural England's advice - likely significant effect alone or in combination with other plans and projects.
+Air quality - - X Х X changes See discussion in relation to the SAC, SPA's & Ramsar sites.
+No likely significant effect alone or in combination with other plans and projects.